St Columb Minor: The Farmers Arms

 The public house, the Farmers Arms, was originally built of cobb with a Thatched roof.
 The Landlord was Mr Samuel Argall who had owned the Inn since 1871.
 In October 1913, the roof caught fire the cause of which was a lighted match being thrown into the roof by a young boy.
-Two fire brigades arrived, one from Newquay, who arrived first wearing brand new uniforms and one brigade from St Columb Major, both brigades work together but the fire had destroyed the inn.
+Two fire brigades arrived, one from Newquay, who arrived first wearing brand new uniforms and one brigade from St Columb Major, both brigades worked together but the fire had destroyed the inn.
 Once the fire was out a 'water fight' between the two fire brigades began.
 The fight was over the use of the single hydrant which stood near the inn.
 The hydrant had two hose connectors and the Newquay brigade, who had arrived on the scene forty minutes before St Columb Major had attached their hoses to both connectors.
-St Columb Major fire brigade, who considered themselves the superior force, were extremely angry that they had to use water from the local pond to help put the fire out turned their hoses on 'rival' brigade.
+St Columb Major fire brigade, who considered themselves the superior force, were extremely angry that they had to use water from the local pond to help put the fire out turned their hoses on the 'rival' brigade.

 The Inn was rebuilt in 1914.